AlishaAng/diabetes_risk_api/README.md

 This project is a machine learning–powered diabetes risk prediction application, consisting of:

-- a FastAPI backend that serves a trained classification model via a REST API
+- a FastAPI backend that uses a trained classification model

-- a Streamlit frontend that allows users to input clinical measurements and receive an interpretable risk estimate
+- a Streamlit frontend that allows users to input clinical measurements and receive a risk estimate

 The goal of the project is to demonstrate end-to-end data science and deployment skills, including data preprocessing, model training, API design, user interface development, and containerisation.